NFAK/sampleapp/README.md

-this is a sample for the branch 'branch'
+YEH this is a sample for the branch 'branch'